Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an online entrepreneur.

 However, Cyprus offers a few other benefits, and establishing a Cyprus company is quite straight forward.

 If you are looking to setup a company in Cyprus and need legal contacts, I can help.
 Get in contact here.

 Larnaca or Paphos as an entrepreneur?

 The big entrepreneurial question when moving to Cyprus is whether to locate in Larnaca or Paphos.
 Ultimately, both cities offer great opportunities for entrepreneurs living in Cyprus.

-If you want hustle and bustle with lots going on, Larnaca would be my recommendation, If you want to move to Cyprus to relax and have a slower pace of life, Paphos would be for you.
+Simply put, if you want hustle and bustle with a bit more going on – Larnaca would be my recommendation.
+If you want to move to Cyprus to relax, live in a huge villa, and have a slower pace of life, Paphos would be for you.

 - Larnaca International Airport offers routes to mainland Europe and the Middle East.

 - Vibrant nightlife and party scene, and is close to Protaras and Ayia Napa.

 - More concentrated, busy area with things going on.